-The SENDCO is Mrs Marley and Deputy SENDCO is Mr. Raw, both can be contacted by telephoning the office 01325 351377 ext.: 12007
+Wyvern Academy's SENDCO is Mrs Marley who can be contacted by telephoning the office 01325 351377 ext.: 12007.

-They will:
+The SENDCO will:

-- Work with the headteacher and SEND LAB member to determine the strategic development of the SEN policy and provision in the school - Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high-quality teaching - Advise on the graduated approach to providing SEND support - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively - Be the point of contact for external agencies, especially the local authority and its support services

-- Liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the school keeps the records of all pupils with SEND up to date
+- Work with the Head of School and SEND LAB member to determine the strategic development of the SEN policy and provision in the school. - Have day-to-day responsibility for the operation of this SEND policy and the co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans. - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that pupils with SEND receive appropriate support and high-quality teaching. - Advise on the graduated approach to providing SEND support. - Advise on the deployment of the school's delegated budget and other resources to meet pupils' needs effectively. - Be the point of contact for external agencies, especially the local authority and its support services. - Liaise with potential next providers of education to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements. - Ensure the school keeps the records of all pupils with SEND up to date.

-The SEND Local academy Board Member (LAB) (Governor)
+The SEND Local Academy Board Member (LAB) (Governor)

-The SEND (LAB) Member will:
+The SEND LAB Member will:

-- Help to raise awareness of SEND issues at governing board meetings - Monitor the quality and effectiveness of SEND and disability provision within the school and update the governing board on this - Work with the headteacher and SENDCO to determine the strategic development of the SEND policy and provision in the school
+- Help to raise awareness of SEND issues at governing board meetings. - Monitor the quality and effectiveness of SEND and disability provision within the school and update the governing board on this. - Work with the Head of School and SENDCO to determine the strategic development of the SEND policy and provision in the school.